Mineral Pools vs. Salt Water Pools

 Pool Ionizer

-Mineral pools are usually less maintenance than chlorine or salt water pools.
-This because the minerals are always active in the water.
-The algae in particular is what usually gives the water a cloudy look.
-Pools with ionizers stay crystal clear all summer, even if you forget to add chlorine, because the minerals are always in there working.
+Mineral pools are usually less maintenance than chlorine or saltwater pools.
+This is because the minerals are always active in the water.
+Algae, in particular, usually gives the water a cloudy look.
+Pools with ionizers stay crystal clear all summer, even if you forget to add chlorine because the minerals always work.

-Mineral pools usually stay within the typical pH range which means you don’t need to store harmful muriatic acid used for balancing pH.
+Mineral pools usually stay within the typical pH range, so you don’t need to store harmful muriatic acid to balance pH.

-To give the water a ‘softer’ feel, you can use a borates-based product which provides that salt-like feel without the salt.
+To give the water a ‘softer’ feel, you can use a borate-based product that provides that salt-like feel without the salt.